ReDefine ™ Professional Life Coaching Services.

 At the start of a coaching relationship, I have my clients establish a focus for our time together.
-We meet in person or via Skype or Zoom, where they are home and feel most safe.
+We meet in person or via Zoom, where they are home and feel most safe.

 I listen.
 I ask questions that can lead to deeper discovery as they answer, search and share the thoughts that come up for them.
 I ask a variety of question styles from fact finding, clarifying, or those that have a client move out of their head and into the reactions of their body (somatic questions).
 I offer accountability and if needed, a little confronting with love and kindness for clients who are afraid to admit the truth.
 We work on creating the positive outcome they are wanting, in thought and in action.